-Scientific and Lab Report Writing
+Scientific Writing and Lab Reports

 What is a scientific/lab report?

 Lab reports or scientific reports are the primary vehicle through which scientific research methods are disseminated and communicated across science and engineering disciplines.
-Lab reports are structured and fomulaic in order to make it as easy as possible for a reader to understand the background, aims, methodology and findings of a particular experiement or technique.
+Lab reports are structured and fomulaic in order to make it as easy as possible for a reader to understand the background, aims, methodology and findings of a particular experiment or technique.

 Lab reports usually follow very closely prescribed formats and it is essential that you pay very careful attention to the specific guidelines issued with your experimental brief.

 Typically, a lab report is broken down into discrete sections, separated by sub-headings, and will include the following: